issaaadev/pollbot/README.md

-# pollbot-
-A discord poll bot with 👍, 👎 and 🤷‍♂️
+A discord poll bot with react 👍, 👎 and 🤷‍♂️ on the command +poll